 San Diego Miramar College has stand alone classes as well as certificate and Associate Degree programs in Applied Biology

-Courses: Introduction to Biotechnology (Bio 131) -- Industry Overview with the basic biology ...
+Courses: Introduction to Biotechnology (Bio 131) -- Industry Overview with the basic biology and lab skills.
+Introduction to the Biotechnology ...